 To be certified, teachers must:

-- have successfully completed a one-year acceptable teacher education program
+- have successfully completed a four semester teacher education program

 Before you begin your online application, you should select and print one of the

 registration guides listed here.
 Pick the one that applies to you and make sure

 you read it carefully.
 There are five different registration guides.
 Each one tells

 you what you need to know to get certified.

 On September 1, 2015, Ontario's teacher education program changed.
 The four-semester

 program with an increased practicum of 80 days includes an enhanced focus in areas